alza-bitz/bank-api-demo/.github/instructions/solution_design_postgres.instructions.md

 - For account creation, the db transaction would only insert in account table
 - For account view, the db transaction would only select from account table
 - For account events, the db transaction would update account table and insert in account_event table

+# Application layer
+- Integration tests will use the real persistence layer, backed by a Postgres container managed with clj-test-containers/clj-test-containers

+# Interface layer
+- Integration tests will use the real persistence layer, backed by a Postgres container managed with clj-test-containers/clj-test-containers